fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to ProjectInfo](#projectinfo)

 #### FunderName
 **Description:** &#x1F4A5; &#x1F4CC; The FunderName element provides the name of the funding organisation.
-The preferred form is the abbreviation by with the project is generally known.
+The preferred form is the abbreviation by which the project is generally known.

 	Interface Facet:			yes, fulltext, display
 	User provided:				yes